ryjen/prep-cli/README.md

 Prep is a modular package manager and build tool for c/c++ projects.

-In inception style, the core is written in C++, but the majority of the work is done by plugins in any language (see [prep-plugins](https://github.com/ryjen/prep-plugins), there are go and bash branches).
+In inception style, the core is written in C++, but the majority of the work is done by plugins in any language (see [prep-plugins](https://github.com/ryjen/prep-plugins)).

 Its main benefits are: